aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/fontsavingargs/fontfilename/_index.md

 ---
 title: FontSavingArgs.FontFileName
 second_title: Aspose.Words for .NET API Reference
 description: FontSavingArgs property.
-Gets or sets the file name without path where the font will be saved to in C#
+Gets or sets the file name without path where the font will be saved to in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.saving/fontsavingargs/fontfilename/